labiraus/k8s-quickstart/docs/troubleshooting.md

 `getting imageID for reactapp:ae09852: error during connect: Get "https://[::1]:32771/v1.24/images/reactapp:ae09852/json": dial tcp [::1]:32771: connectex: No connection could be made because the target machine actively refused it.`

-It means that the docker daemon that runs within minikube is refusing access to skaffold.
-To check the logs do the following:
+`[::1]` means that the minikube config for the docker daemon is IPv6 instead of IPv4.
+This is probably because your docker host is set to tcp://localhost:2375 instead of tcp://127.0.0.1:2375 (yes it matters)

 > minikube ssh